Japanese street fashion: Fairy Kei

 Fairy Kei is a youthful style based on 1980s fashion that evokes a dreamy, nostalgic feeling.
 Outfits are made up of pastel colors, angels, toys and generally cute motifs and elements and accessories from Western toy lines of the 1980s and early 1990s, such as Polly Pocket, My Little Pony, Strawberry Shortcake, Rainbow Brite, Popples, Lady Lovely Locks, Barbie, Wuzzles, and Care Bears.
 Pastel-colored hair is common, although natural hair is also popular, and hairstyles are usually kept simple and decorated with anything cute or pastel; bows are a common theme.
 Some common items used in a Fairy Kei coordinate include vintage sweaters, cardigans, varsity jackets, tutus, mini skirts, tights, over-the-knee socks, sneakers, and tea party shoes.
 The term "Fairy Kei" originated from the magazine called Zipper (despite a common belief that Sayuri Tabuchi [Tavuchi], the owner of Tokyo fashion store Spank!, was the accidental creator of the style).

 Girly Kei

-Girly Kei is a hyperfeminine Japanese fashion style that emphasizes cute and girlish appearance.
-As opposed to the definition in English, Girly Kei does not generally only consider everything feminine and mature looks; Girly Kei tends to focus on lace, ribbons, ruffles, and patterns such as flowers and hearts, with soft and pastel colors such as pink being the main focus.
-There are many substyles and the popular image can vary depending on the current trends has pushed Girly Kei's evolution into a more hyper-feminine and innocent direction during the early 2020s because mainstream fashion trends took heavily from this style.
+Girly Kei is a hyperfeminine Japanese fashion style that emphasizes a cute and girlish appearance.
+Girly Kei tends to focus on lace, ribbons and ruffles, as well as a palette of soft and pastel colors.
+There are many substyles and the popular image can vary depending on the current trends in the style.